8go/matrix-commander-rs/README.md

       --left-rooms
           Print the list of left rooms.
-All rooms that you have left in the past will be printed, one room per line --delete-device [<DEVICE>...]
+All rooms that you have left in the past will be printed, one room per line --room-get-visibility [<ROOM>...]
+          Get the visibility of one or more rooms.
+Provide one or more room ids as arguments.
+If the shortcut '-' is used, then the default room of 'matrix-commander-rs' (as found in credentials file) will be used.
+          The shortcut '*' represents all the rooms of the user of 'matrix-commander-rs'.
+For each room the visibility will be printed.
+          Currently, this is either the string 'private' or 'public'.
+As response one line per room will be printed --room-get-state [<ROOM>...]
+          Get the state of one or more rooms.
+Provide one or more room ids as arguments.
+If the shortcut '-' is used, then the default room of 'matrix-commander-rs' (as found in credentials file) will be used.
+          The shortcut '*' represents all the rooms of the user of 'matrix-commander-rs'.
+For each room part of the state will be printed.
+The state is a long list of events.
+As response one line per room will be printed to stdout.
+The line can be very long as the list of events can be very large.
+To get output into a human readable form pipe output through sed and jq or use the JSON output --joined-members [<ROOM>...]
+          Print the list of joined members for one or multiple rooms.
+If you want to print the joined members of all rooms that you are member of, then use the special shortcut character '*'.
+If you want the members of the pre-configured default room, use shortcut '-' --delete-device [<DEVICE>...]
           Delete one or multiple devices.
 By default devices belonging to itself, i.e. belonging to "matrix-commander-rs", will be deleted.
 If